March 18, 2019

 None of what's written above says, in any way, that every person who shows up here needs to be allowed to stay.
 None of it says that we should get rid of ICE or have totally open borders or that walls are immoral or anything like that.

 What it does suggest is that we cannot attack a complex problem with only the simplest of solutions, because we have seen time and time again that this does not work.
-And that's what the wall is - the simplest solution that solves only one part of the 'incoming' problem, it does nothing about any of the other issues that make up "immigration" in the United States.
+And that's what the wall is - the simplest solution that solves only one part of the 'incoming' problem, and does nothing about any of the other issues that make up "immigration" in the United States.

-I'm not pro-crime, pro-gangs, pro-drugs or any of that other happy horse poop we hear from the president all the time.
+I'm not pro-crime, pro-gangs, pro-drugs, or any of that other happy horse poop we hear from the president all the time.
 I am also not anti-immigration.

-I'm all for legal immigration, and I am for treating people who are legitimately seeking asylum here with dignity and in accordance with international law.
+I'm all for legal immigration, and I am for treating people who are legitimately seeking asylum here with dignity - and in accordance with international law.

-Both parties, all leaders, all members of Congress - every last one of them, regardless of where they sit in relation to the proverbial aisle, must look beyond their next election, and stop feeding the beast.
+Both parties, all leaders, all members of Congress - every last one of them, regardless of where they sit relative to the proverbial aisle, must look beyond their next election, and stop feeding the beast.
 They need to do what we sent them there to do, and if they are unwilling - or unable - they must go.

 It's that simple.
 It's as simple as building a wall.